gndpwnd/archive-frontend/content/posts/Your_Product_Has_to_Work_-_Steve_Jobs.md

 ---
-title: "Your Product Has to Work - Steve Jobs"
+title: "Your Product Has To Work - Steve Jobs"
 date: "2022-04-02"
 description: "misc short"
 tags: [